-For December 31, 2011, the District's annual pension cost of \$41,495 was less than the District's actual contributions of \$45,167 due to the District making a one time contribution at the end of fiscal year 2011.
-The required contribution was determined as part of the December 31, 2009 actuarial valuation using the entry-age actuarial cost method.
+For December 31, 2012, the District's annual pension cost of \$38,809 was equal to the District's actual contributions.
+The required contribution was determined as part of the December 31, 2010 actuarial valuation using the entry-age actuarial cost method.
 The actuarial assumptions included (a) 7.50% investment rate of return (net of administrative expenses), (b) projected salary increases of 4.00% a year, attributable to inflation, (c) additional projected salary increases ranging from 0.4% to 10.00% per year, depending on age and service, attributable to seniority/merit and (d) postretirement benefit increases of 3.00% annually.
 The actuarial value of IMRF assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments over a five-year period.
 IMRF's unfunded actuarial accrued liability is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at December 31, 2011 was 30 years.
+The remaining amortization period at December 31, 2012 was 30 years.